Posts by rachelschultz

 January 19, 2022

 I make scones an embarrassing amount in the winter.
-There’s a dark chocolate version in my cookbook from my friend niki that is really the ultimate best.
-They’re crazy.
-And I’m crazy in love with them.
+There’s a dark chocolate version in my cookbook from my friend Nichole that is really the ultimate best.
 So on we go with some safe and effective pesto scones for a breakfast solution.
 (Put a fried egg on top and serve with a few cherry toms.)
 Inexplicably I like savory scones cut into squares and sweet ones cut into triangles – fat, almost equilateral ones.
+If you don’t think you like scones, hang up and try again because you’re about to.
+(These are soft, less bone dry, more american palette ones because that’s the palette I am.)
+And there’s only five ingredients.

 There’s a link below for the pesto recipe I like to use because it’s budget-y and uses walnuts instead of pine nuts.
 Another way to make it even more budget (and I like the added flavor profile) is substituting green peas for half of basil.
 (Or spinach for less flavor, more health.)